 Drinkers Have More Weight Loss

 A study followed 79,236 healthy adults in the U.S. for for ten years.
-Over that time, women’s body mass index declined significantly with drinking alcohol regularly.
+Over that time, women’s body mass index declined greatly with drinking alcohol regularly.
 Among men, the weight reduction was less pronounced.10

 Drinkers Less Likely to Gain Weight

-Researchers made a study of 19,220 women in the U.S. aged 38.9 years or older who were free of cardiovascular disease, cancer, and diabetes.
+Researchers made a study of 19,220 women in the U.S. aged 38.9 years or older.
+They were free of cardiovascular disease, cancer, and diabetes.
 They also had a baseline BMI in the normal range.
 The researchers found that “Compared with nondrinkers, initially normal-weight women who consumed a light to moderate amount of alcohol gained less weight and had a lower risk of becoming overweight and/or obese during 12.9 years of follow-up.”
 The same was found among subgroups of age, smoking status, physical activity and baseline BMI.11

 Frequent Drinkers Less Likely to Gain Waist Circumference